 Nelson’s directorial works are marked by detailed and dynamic ensemble work.
 His original writings, adaptations, translations and choice of plays are known to possess deep cultural challenges and linguistic sensibilities.
 In 2012, Nelson co-founded Nine Years Theatre (NYT) with his wife Mia Chee.
 Within a few years, NYT has grown to become one of the key players in the scene.
 Through his artistic direction, he has managed to not only rejuvenate the Singapore Mandarin theatre scene with his work, but raised the awareness of actor training among the artistic community.
 For many years, he has invested his energy in the research of actor training methods, making him an important figure in this field in Singapore.
 Since 2008, he has been training regularly in the Suzuki Method of Actor Training and Viewpoints.
 He studied both methods with SITI Company in New York, and trained in the Suzuki Method with Suzuki Company of Toga (SCOT) in Japan and performed in the Toga Festival.
 In 2013, he created the NYT Ensemble (NYTE) with an aim to establish a company of ensemble actors who train regularly in a systematic way and create work together over an extended period of time.
 Under Nelson’s leadership, the NYT Ensemble is currently developing a performance approach known as “Body Paradox: The NYT Actors’ Work”.
 To date, the NYT Ensemble is the only actor ensemble of this nature in Singapore.

-She has worked with various theatre companies such as Toy Factory Productions Ltd, Dramabox, The Theatre Practice, The Necessary Stage and TheatreWorks.
-Recent works include First Fleet (2021), Is That It?, Oedipus, Dear Elena, First Fleet, FAUST/US, Lear Is Dead, Pissed Julie, Cut Kafka!, Art Studio, Red Sky, Red Demon, The Lower Depths, Tartuffe, An Enemy of the People, The Bride Always Knocks Twice and Who’s Afraid of Virginia Woolf?
-(Macau Arts Festival 2013).
+Since university days, she worked as a performer with various theatre companies such as Toy Factory Productions Ltd, Dramabox, The Theatre Practice, The Necessary Stage and TheatreWorks.
+Today, she has been the producer of all NYT shows.
+Recent performing credits include Between You And Me, Electrify My World, Three Sisters, Oedipus, Dear Elena, First Fleet, FAUST/US, Lear Is Dead, Pissed Julie, Cut Kafka!, Art Studio, Red Sky, Red Demon, The Lower Depths, Tartuffe, An Enemy of the People, The Bride Always Knocks Twice and Who’s Afraid of Virginia Woolf?.